moiseevigor/moiseevigor.github.io/_posts/2026-07-04-cosmic-web-two-models.md

 elongated window pays for that pooling: it rounds corners, overshoots endpoints, displaces spines from winding crests, and blurs junctions.
-Once skeleton length is genuinely equal, those costs eat the pooling gain almost exactly; the residue is a tie in the one regime (ultra-sparse) where pooling matters most.
-A useful way to say it: the lift buys *smoothness and connectivity*, the Hessian buys *positional accuracy* — and on these benchmarks, positional accuracy is what the scores reward.
+Once skeleton length is genuinely equal, those costs eat the pooling gain almost exactly; the residue is a tie in a narrow ultra-sparse band (800–1,200 galaxies) — and pushing sparser still (400–600), the Hessian wins *again* (−0.02, p ≈ 0.003): below a floor, the long window mostly integrates noise.
+A useful way to say it: the lift buys *smoothness and connectivity*, the Hessian buys *positional accuracy* — and on these benchmarks, positional accuracy is what the scores reward at every density.

 ## Where each model fails